hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 1. **Transaction Processing**: Code delegation-related transactions are processed by dedicated transaction handlers
 2. **Database Storage**: Code delegation data is stored in normalized tables with proper indexing for efficient queries
-3. **REST APIs**: The existing accounts endpoints expose the new code delegation field.
+3. **REST APIs**: The existing accounts endpoints expose the new code delegation field called `code`.
 The existing contract endpoints will be enhanced to work for EOAs with code delegations as if they are contracts.
 4. **WEB3 API**: Code delegation executions can be simulated with `eth_call`, `eth_estimateGas`.

 ## Background